Guyana country profile

 1953 - Britain suspends a new constitution and installs an interim administration after the Indo-Guyanese PPP party's success in the first free elections.

-1960 - A new constitution provides full internal self-government but in 1964 a Labour revolt leads to racial strife and violent riots
+1960 - A new constitution provides full internal self-government, but in 1964 a revolt leads to racial strife and violent riots

 1978 - Jonestown massacre: Mass suicide by more than 900 members of the People's Temple religious sect led by Jim Jones.

-2015 - Guyana's multiracial opposition coalition led by David Granger wins the general election ending the 23-year rule of the Indo-Guyanese PPP party.
+2015 - Guyana's multiracial opposition coalition led by David Granger wins the general election, ending 23 years of rule by the Indo-Guyanese PPP party.